>

 Some metrics in the Market Share report are:

-• Click Share - The estimated percentage of clicks that your website receives from organic search, based on its top 20 positions and their related CTR.
+• Click Share - The estimated percentage of clicks that your website receives from organic search, based on its top 20 positions and their related organic CTR.

 • Number of keywords - The number of keywords that your website is ranking for in the top 20 positions.